IOHprofiler/IOHanalyzer/README.md

 # IOHProfiler: Post-Processing

-This is the post-processing tool of the project __Iterative Optimization Heuristics Profiler__ (IOHProfiler).
+[This is](https://github.com/wangronin/IOHProfiler) the post-processing tool of the project __Iterative Optimization Heuristics Profiler__ (IOHProfiler).
 This tool provides a web-based interface to analyze and visualization the benchmark data, collected from previous experiments.
 Importantly, we __do support__ the widely used [COCO](https://github.com/numbbo/coco) data format (aka Black-Box Optimization Benchmarking).

+This tool is built on R package [Shiny](https://shiny.rstudio.com/).

 # Installation
 This software is mainly written in __R__ To run it directly from the source code, please install R environment first.
 The binary file and installation manual for R can be found here [https://cran.r-project.org/](https://cran.r-project.org/).